 - Punctuate the regional marketing program with PR efforts that shine a light on innovative leaders and companies in the region.

 - Ensure partners are featured in marketing campaign narrative.

 - Build out new media resources and add data to the website.

 - Help recruit speakers and moderators for key events.

 - Ensure active connections with influencers and reporters.

-- Partner with sponsors in social media efforts.
+- Partner with our supporters in social media efforts.

 Chair – Barry Russell

 Business growth requires talented employees.
 Strong schools can help recruit these employees from other areas with strong K-12 schools of their own.
 The goal of the Education Committee is to provide K-12 schools and community college with opportunities to advance STEM education.